openaq/openaq-info/FAQ.md

 **4. What type of organization is OpenAQ and where is it located?**

-OpenAQ is a Washington, DC-based non-profit with 501c3 status, our EIN is 47-5324172.
+OpenAQ was fouonded in Washington, DC.
+As of 2018 we have held a 501(c)3 nonprofit status.
+Our EIN is 47-5324172.

-The official address of OpenAQ is: 4301 50th St NW, Suite 300 #1046, Washington, DC 20016
+The official address of OpenAQ is: 4301 50th St NW, Suite 300 #1046, Washington, DC 20016.
+Our team works remotely.

 <a name="howfund"/>